aniketnagarnaik/stock_ticker_generator/COLLABORATION_RULES.md

 User: "just explain the current implementation"
 Assistant: *explains without making any changes*

+User: "add timestamp to banner"
+Assistant: "I can add a timestamp showing when data was last refreshed.
+Should I implement this change?"

+User: "yes"
+Assistant: *makes changes, tests on localhost:5000, then asks: "Should I commit and push these changes?"*

+User: "yes"
+Assistant: *commits and pushes*
 ```

 ## COMMITMENT

 I commit to following these rules strictly.
-The most important rule is:
+The most important rules are:

-**ASK BEFORE MAKING ANY CODE CHANGES**
+1. **ASK BEFORE MAKING ANY CODE CHANGES**
+2. **ASK BEFORE COMMITTING TO GIT AND PUSHING**
+3. **VERIFY CHANGES WORK ON LOCALHOST:5000 BEFORE COMMITTING**

 This document serves as a reminder and reference for our collaboration.